joshgerdes/jekyll-uno/_drafts/create-a-site-to-site-vpn-to-azure-with-a-ubiquiti-dream-machine-pro.md

     Get-AzPublicIPAddress | Select-Object Name, IpAddress

 Copy the Public IP, we will need this for configuring the UDM Pro, this would have been generated dynamically.

+#### Configure - Ubiquiti Dream Machine Pro

+1. Login to the UDM-Pro